XenitAB/xenitab.github.io/blog/2022-04-12-ephemeral-containers.md

     tty: true
 ```

-Interesting, there is a new field called `ephemeralContainers` in the Pod.
+Interesting, there is a new field called `ephemeralContainers` in the Pod definition.
 This new field contains a list of containers similar to `initContainers` and `containers`.
 It is not identical as there are certain options which are not available, refer to the [API documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#ephemeralcontainer-v1-core) for more information.
-It does however allow configuration of the container security context, which could in theory allow a bad actor to escalate the containers privileges.
+It does however allow configuration of the container security context, which could in theory allow a bad actor to escalate the container's privileges.
 This should not affect those of us who use a policy enforcement tool right?
 The answer is yes and no depending on the tool and version that is being used.
-It also depends on if you are using policies from the projects library or policies developed in house.
+It also depends on if you are using policies from the project's library or policies developed in house.

 ### OPA Gatekeeper